TaygaHoshi/tt-project/Character - Branches/Warwise.md

 # Focusing on the Big Picture
-Tacticians concern themselves not with the foe in front of them, but the whole battlefield.
+The Warwise concern themselves not with the foe in front of them, but the whole battlefield.

 ## Battle Overseer
 You can keep the whole battlefield in your mind as a mental image: